Indellient/liftoff-modern-application-automation/README.md

 ## Example 3: Secrets Management

+> _I want to centralize storage/access of my secrets, with considerations for secret rotation and limiting scopes of credentials_

 This example consists of two pipelines - an application build pipeline and an infrastructure pipeline.
 The first builds an updated Habitat Package, and the second provisions this package with default values for Vault integration.

 ### Example 3, Part 1: Application Build Pipeline